 Inpatient Mental Health Treatment: What to Expect

 We understand how difficult life is when you’re suffering from a mental health disorder.
-Our compassionate treatment team will help you manage your symptoms and learn healthy ways of coping with the challenges you’re facing.
+Our compassionate treatment team will help you manage your symptoms.
+You’ll learn healthy ways of coping with the challenges you’re facing.

 Components of our men’s mental health treatment program include:

-You’ll meet with our medical and psychiatric team to confirm or revise any previous diagnoses.
-Our biopsychosocial assessments guide your treatment plan and help us make sure we’re attending to all of your needs.
+You’ll meet with Promises’ medical and psychiatric team to confirm or revise any previous diagnoses.
+Our biopsychosocial assessments guide your treatment plan.
+They help us make sure we’re attending to all of your needs.
 Our assessments sometimes uncover co-occurring disorders (also known as a dual diagnosis).
 Co-occurring disorders are when mental health conditions occur with other issues like substance use disorders.
 We can include drug and alcohol detox in treatment plans as needed.
 Promises’ treatment team is trained to treat the full range of behavioral health challenges.

-Our residential mental health treatment program includes evidence-based traditional therapies like individual, group and family therapy, as well as alternative and experiential approaches such as mindfulness and equine therapy.
+Our residential mental health treatment program includes evidence-based traditional therapies.
+These are approaches like individual, group and family therapy.
+We also offer alternative and experiential options such as mindfulness and equine therapy.
 The combination of traditional behavioral therapy and complementary approaches helps you tackle issues from different angles.

 Attention to the Whole Self